sfosc/sfosc/content/sfosc-book/governance.md

 The technical committee is selected by a vote of the "Active Technical Contributors" (ATC).
-These are determined as a contribution approved to any of the Core OpenStack Projects, or if they are not a technical contributor, they can apply to the chair of the technical committee, who then brings it to a vote of the committee.
+These are determined as a contribution approved to any of the official OpenStack Projects, or if they are not a technical contributor, they can apply to the chair of the technical committee, who then brings it to a vote of the committee.
 The technical committee has broad latitude for its own governance - it has [published a significant amount of rules over the